-There are only two primary emotions that everyone experiences - love and fear.
+There are only two primary emotions that everyone experiences – love and fear.
 All other emotions are derivatives of these two.
-All of our thoughts, feelings and behavior come from either a place of love or a place of fear.
+All of our thoughts, feelings and behaviors come from either a place of love or a place of fear.

 Anger, guilt, shame, inadequacy, hurt, jealousy, greed and control are all fear based.
 Emotions like happiness, peace, joy, compassion and generosity come from a place of love.

 If the emotion feels good, you’re coming from a place of love.
 If the emotion feels bad, you’re coming from a place of fear.

 As we become willing to take responsibility for our thoughts, emotions, actions and reactions we become happier and more peaceful human beings.

 Read on about common emotions and how you can change from a fearful state to a loving state.

 Comparison is the fear of not being good enough.
 Our parents, teachers and culture have taught us the comparison game.
 We often compare our looks, intelligence and success to others and find ourselves to be inferior.
 Comparing causes pain and suffering.

 Antidote: Learn to value yourself for your true essence and intrinsic qualities such as love, compassion, kindness and creativity.
 Remind yourself that you are enough.

 Rejection is the fear of not being lovable.
 Not getting what we want often leaves us feeling, hurt, annoyed and frustrated.
 No-one likes to be rejected yet everyone experiences it.
 Everyone.